LiMiTz2k/SimpleAndroidApp/README.md

-# SimpleAndroidApp
-My first android app
+# Weather information Android App

 This is a weather app that I built with android.